 - Type Font: 12 point, 10 pitch. - Type Density: No more than 15 characters per inch.
-(For proportional spacing, the average for any representative section of text should not exceed either 15 characters per inch or 114 characters per line.) - Spacing: Single-spaced between lines of text, no more than five lines of type within a vertical inch. - Margins: Minimum of 0.5-inch top, bottom, right, and 1-inch left. - Color, Resolution, and Multimedia Objects: Proposals may include color, high resolution, or multimedia objects (e.g., MPEG, WAV, or AVI files) embedded in the PDF files, but applicants should keep in mind that some reviewers work from black and white printed copies.
-Applicants may wish to include text in the proposal directing the reviewer to the electronic file for parts of the proposal that may be difficult to interpret when printed in black and white. - Spell out all acronyms the first time they are used.
+(For proportional spacing, the average for any representative section of text should not exceed either 15 characters per inch or 114 characters per line.) - Spacing: Single-spaced between lines of text, no more than five lines of type within a vertical inch. - Margins: Minimum of 0.5-inch top, bottom, right, and 1-inch left. - Color, Resolution, and Multimedia Objects: Proposals may include color, high resolution, or multimedia objects (e.g., MPEG, WAV, or AVI files) embedded in the PDF files; however, these items must not exceed 15 seconds in length and a size of 10 megabytes (MB).
+Since some reviewers work from black and white printed copies, applicants may wish to include text in the proposal directing the reviewer to the electronic file for parts of the proposal that may be difficult to interpret when printed in black and white. - Spell out all acronyms the first time they are used.
 One page following the proposal body is allocated to spell out acronyms, abbreviations, and symbols. - Language: English. - Print Area: 7.0 x 10.0 inches (approximately 18 cm x 25.5 cm). - 2.
 Title/Referral Page: No page limit.
 Complete the Title/Referral Page, which can be downloaded at https://cdmrp.org/programAnnouncements.cfm.
 Complete each section as described: - a.
-Proposal title (up to 160 characters).
+Proposal title (up to 160 characters). - b.

-- b.
 Proposal log number (this will be automatically provided when the Proposal Information is completed and saved). - c.
 PI's full name (first, middle initial, last). - d.
-Submitting Institution. - e.
-Award mechanism: Type in "New Investigator Award." - f.
+Submitting institution. - e.
+Award mechanism: Type in "Breast Cancer Center of Excellence Award." - f.
 Keyword descriptive technical terms: To assist the staff in assigning proposals to the appropriate scientific peer review panel, please specify the subject area of the proposal.
 Also, list specific keywords and descriptive technical terms that would best describe the technical aspects of the project. - g.
-Conflicts of interest: To avoid real and apparent conflicts of interest during the peer review process, list the names of all scientific participants in the proposal including consultants, collaborators, and subcontractors.
+Conflicts of interest: To avoid real and apparent conflicts of interest during the review process, list the names of all scientific participants in the proposal including consultants, collaborators, and subawardees.
 In addition, list the names of other individuals outside the scope of this proposal who may have a conflict of interest in review of this proposal.
-Provide the following information for each participant: name, institutional affiliation(s), and role(s) on the proposed project or perceived conflicts of interest. - 3.
-Table of Contents/Checklist: Start section on a new page.
-Prepare a Table of Contents/Checklist, with page numbers, using the form provided.
+Provide the following information for each participant: name, institutional affiliation(s), and, if applicable, his or her role(s) on the proposed project. - 3.
+Table of Contents/Checklist: Start section on a new page; one-page limit.
+Prepare a Table of Contents/Checklist, with page numbers.
 Number all pages consecutively at the bottom center, beginning with the Title/Referral Page.
-If possible, provide headers throughout the proposal that include the PI's name (last name, first name, middle initial) and proposal log number (this will be automatically provided when the electronic Proposal Information is saved). - 4.
-Proposal Relevance Statement: Start section on a new page; one-page limit.
-Applicants should state explicitly how the proposed work is innovative and relevant to NF research.
-Describe how the combination of innovation and relevance of the proposal will address NF research. - 5.
-Proposal Resubmission Statement (optional): Start section on a new page; two-page limit.
-Proposals that have been declined for funding in a previous year may be resubmitted to the NFRP.
-Resubmitted/revised proposals must meet all requirements for the New Investigator Award proposals described in this program announcement.
-Resubmitted/revised proposals should include a two-page section that addresses the issues identified in the peer review summary statement of the previously unfunded application.
-This section should address all aspects of the critique from the previous peer and programmatic reviews and should reference any new preliminary data included.
-A copy of the summary statement from the unfunded application should also be included and placed immediately after the resubmission statement. - 6.
-Main Body: Start section on a new page; 10-page limit inclusive of any figures, tables, graphs, and photographs.
-It is the investigator's responsibility to clearly articulate how the proposed research is innovative.
-Presentation of preliminary data is not required.
-However, investigators must demonstrate logical reasoning and a sound scientific rationale established through a critical review and analysis of the literature.
+Please note that headers should not be included, as the proposal log number will be placed on each page of the proposal after receipt.